hmemcpy/hmemcpy.com/content/posts/from-net-to-scala-and-beyond-a-journey-to-functional-programming.md

 ## Unlearning to walk

-The hardest part in learning something so radically different, is trying to apply it what you know already, failing miserably.
+The hardest part in learning something so radically different is trying to apply it to what you know already, then failing miserably.

 About a year ago (at the time of writing), I decided to take a break from .NET, and go explore what else was out there.
 I landed a job at Wix.com, which I knew to be a (mostly) Scala company on the backend.
 As first step, I needed to learn Scala.
 There are plenty of great resources around, but pretty quickly it became apparent that there are two camps of Scala: those who use it as a "better Java" - a language with short, concise syntax, which has great support for many functional concepts, and those who use it as a kind of Haskell on the JVM.